All Collections

 • Total New Money: Most equity notes are described as raising $X on $Y pre-money.
 X refers to the total amount of money taken in the round, and includes the lead investor and the pro-rata from existing investors.

 • Pre-money valuation: Valuation before the new money.
+Note that money raised through the existing SAFEs should be included in the pre-money valuation.

 The amount of dilution from an equity round is simple New Money / (New Money + Pre-money Valuation) and Increase in the Option Pool.
 Ex: Acme incorporated raises $5m on $15m pre-money.
 Their existing option pool accounts for 4% of the shares.
 Their dilution after the equity round is approximately 25% ($5m / $20m) + 6% (option pool.